WHAT BASEBALL CARDS ARE EXPENSIVE

 In addition to all-time greats, cards from star players’ rookie seasons are also highly valued.
 Examples include the 1952 Topps Roberto Clemente ($72,900), 1968 Topps Tom Seaver ($54,750), 1956 Topps Sandy Koufax ($54,120), 1954 Topps Willie Mays ($40,200), 1961 Topps Frank Robinson ($36,300), and 1984 Fleer Update Mark McGuire ($33,300).
 Rookie cards for current superstars like Mike Trout, Bryce Harper, and Mookie Betts also sell in the thousands due to their star potential and limited print runs when the players first came on the scene.

-Read also: BASEBALL CARDS STORAGE IDEAS
+Read also: BEST BASEBALL CARDS OF 2021

 The year and specific card set also plays a pivotal role.
 Early 20th century tobacco cards like T206, E90, and E90-1 have become enormously popular collectors items.
 Even 50s and 60s sets hold value, especially the iconic 1952 and 1957 Topps sets.
 High-grade cards from these early formative years of the post-war baseball card boom can cost five-figures.
 Later 70s and 80s issues also appeal due to memories of childhood, and stars like Ozzie Smith, George Brett, Nolan Ryan, and Cal Ripken Jr. have expensive rookie cards from these sets.